EdJ/fdn-kata-demo/README.md

 ## The Kata

 At Foundation we want to provide a way for our users to configure and run simple workflows.
 Workflows can have multiple steps, and each step can run a pre-defined function.
+Please demonstrate, using a limited example, how you would implement such a piece of functionality.

 Examples of functions might be: